OlgaHuawei/draft-olga-digital-map/draft-havel-nmop-digital-map.md

 * How to connect network topology to ivy inventory {{?I-D.draft-wzwb-ivy-network-inventory-topology}}
 * How to connect network topology to performance monitoring {{?RFC9375}}

+We did the initial implementation during the IETF120 Hackathon that focused on showing the problem via duplicating the attributes of IETF-ISIS in RFC8345 augmentations.
+We need better solution and will continue analysis and prototype in the future Hackathons.

 ### How to connect YANG models with other modelling mechanisms
 There is need to connect YANG network topology to models and data outside of YANG, for example BMP, IPFIX, logs, etc.